Tectu/botan-cmake/readme.md

 This repository provides `FindBotan.cmake` which allows for easily inclusion of Botan into CMake based projects.

 Unlike other CMake integrations for Botan, this one does not simply add all the Botan files to a target.
 Instead, it does the following automagically:
-1. Download the requested version of Botan.
+1. Download the requested version of Botan (if not provided locally).
 2. Run Botan's python script to generate the amalgamation files `botan_all.h` and `botan_all.cpp`.
 3. Provides a CMake target to compile & link those amalgamation files.